daveism/sample-site/_drafts/projects/2017-02-26-draft-project-56.md

 ---
 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help. published at 10.45
+Use the toolbar above, or click the **?** button for formatting help. eit at 10:46